conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

-Since [Conan 1.35](https://docs.conan.io/en/latest/reference/conanfile/tools/env.html), [new tools](https://docs.conan.io/en/latest/reference/conanfile/tools/env.html) are available for managing the environment.
+Since [Conan 1.35](https://docs.conan.io/en/latest/reference/conanfile/tools/env.html), [new tools](https://docs.conan.io/en/latest/reference/conanfile/tools/env.html) are available for managing environments.
 Now, the generated files for [VirtualRunEnv](https://docs.conan.io/en/latest/reference/conanfile/tools/env/virtualbuildenv.html) and [VirtualBuildEnv](https://docs.conan.io/en/latest/reference/conanfile/tools/env/virtualrunenv.html) take the ``build_type`` and ``arch`` settings into account for the names of the launcher files to improve the integration with multi-configuration generators.
-Then, calling to ``conan install cmake/3.20.0@ -g VirtualBuildEnv --build-require -s build_type=Release`` for example will create a file called ``conanbuildenv-release-x86_64.sh`` and will not be overwritten for other ``build_type`` values.
+So, for example, calling to ``conan install cmake/3.20.0@ -g VirtualBuildEnv --build-require -s build_type=Release`` for example will create a file called ``conanbuildenv-release-x86_64.sh`` and will not be overwritten for other ``build_type`` values.

 Also, now it is possible to group the generated environment variables launcher scripts under different names.
 By default, they are all aggregated to the group ``build`` for